-Figure 11.3: (Left) The invariant mass distribution of diphoton candidates, with each event weighted by the ratio of signal-to-background in each event category, observed by ATLAS [127].
+Figure 11.3: (Left) The invariant mass distribution of diphoton candidates, with each event weighted by the ratio of signal-to-background in each event category, observed by ATLAS [124] at Run 2.
 The residuals of the data with respect to the fitted background are displayed in the lower panel.
-(Right) The combined $m{4\ell}$ distribution from CMS [128] Run 1 data.
+(Right) The $m{4\ell}$ distribution from CMS [125] Run 2 data.